maxplomer/machine_learning/README.md

 #Datasets

-I am using the Cat Annotation Dataset from
+For training the classifier am using the Cat Annotation Dataset from

 Weiwei Zhang, Jian Sun, and Xiaoou Tang, "Cat Head Detection - How to Effectively Exploit Shape and Texture Features", Proc. of European Conf.
 Computer Vision, vol. 4, pp.802-816, 2008.